SHUR1K-N/RandomNinja-Random-Number-File-Generator/README.md

-# RandomNumNinja: The Random Number File Generator
+# RandomNinja: The Random Number File Generator

 A fast random number file generator (500,000+ lines per second) I created, that takes the following as input: